10 Potential Issues Caused By Overly Large Breast Implants

 - Rippling of the implant may be more visible as natural breast tissue is less able to cover the implant.

 - The risk of capsular contracture is higher as overly large implants may stretch or distort natural breast tissue.

 - Larger implants also have a higher risk of becoming displaced compared to smaller implants.

 - There is an increased risk of post-procedure nipple sensation loss with larger implants.

 - Patients with larger implants may experience a faster rate of breast drooping, potentially requiring breast lift procedure to address.

 - The formation of stretch marks along the breasts are more likely.

 - A “double bubble” issue can occur as the implant and silhouette of the natural breast are both visible.

 Try Before You Buy

 One of the best ways to avoid choosing overly large implants in relation to your body frame is to try different sized implants on for size when you visit with your plastic surgeon.
 Another option you can do at home is the Rice Test, which is a “do it yourself” method of sizing.
-This website provides instructions to convert cups of rice to simulated implant volume.

 Listen To Your Surgeon